2025 PGA Championship

-The 2025 PGA Championship was the 107th edition of the PGA Championship and the second of the men's four major golf championships held in 2025.
+The 2025 PGA Championship was the 107th edition of the PGA Championship and the second of the four men's major golf championships held in 2025.
 The tournament was held on May 15–18 at the Quail Hollow Club in Charlotte, North Carolina, United States.

 Scottie Scheffler won his first PGA Championship and third major by five strokes over Bryson DeChambeau, Harris English and Davis Riley.

 Venue

 This is the second PGA Championship at Quail Hollow, which previously hosted in 2017.
 The course hosts the Truist Championship (formerly the Wells Fargo Championship) on the PGA Tour (2003–present), though not in 2017 (it was held in Wilmington at the Eagle Point Golf Club) and 2025 (it was held at the Philadelphia Cricket Club).
 In 2016, it played as a par-72 at 7575 yd.
 It was also the home of the tour's Kemper Open (1969–1979) and the Champions Tour PaineWebber World Seniors Invitational in the 1980s.